Termininja/TelerikAcademy/PS/01. Selections, Masks, Channels and Paths/Readme.md

-## Selections, masks, channels and tracks
+## Selections, masks, channels and paths

 **Task 1.** Extract from a high quality photo to:
    * a complex object (hair, flower, tree, etc.) + background image